jhelovuo/RustDDS/README.md

 The DDS specification specifies multiple functions to read received data samples out of a DataReader:

-* `read`: Borrows desrialized data objects from DataReader.
+* `read`: Accesses deserialized data objects from DataReader.
 Marks them read.
 Can be read again, if already read samples are requested.
 * `take`: Like read, but removes returned objects from DataReader, so they cannot be read again.
 * `read_w_condition`, `take_w_condition`: Read/take samples that match specified condition.
 * `read_next_sample`, `take_next_sample`: Read/take next non-previously accessed sample.